-Runs from the big toe up the inner leg and across the torso.
-Ending at the nipple
+Runs from the big toe up the front of the inner leg and across the torso.
+Ends below the nipple

 Spleen Meridian (SP)

 Runs from the big toe up the inside of the leg.
 Across the abdomen and up the side of the chest.
-Ending underneath the front of the shoulder
+Ends on the ribcage underneath the shoulder

 Small Intestine Meridian (SI)

 Runs from the tip of the little finger up the lower back of the arm.
 Behind the shoulder then up the side of the neck and cheek.
-Finishing in front of the ear
+Ends in front of the ear

 Pericardium Meridian (PC)

-Starting in the middle of the chest.
-One branch descends to the diaphragm.
-While another runs along the centre of the inner arm.
-Ending at the middle fingertip
+Starts in the middle of the chest.
+One branch descends to the diaphragm, while another runs along the centre of the inner arm.
+Ends at the middle fingertip

 Gall Bladder Meridian (GB)

 Begins at the outer corner of the eye.
-Then zig-zags over the ear, skull and forehead.
-Before running down the back of the skull.
+Zig-zags over the ear, skull and forehead, then runs down the back of the skull.
 And on down the side of the body and leg.
-Ending at the fourth toe
+Ends at the fourth toe

 Two Extra Body Meridians